colleen547/python-challenge/README.md

 **Python - Py Me Up, Charlie**

 <b>BACKGROUND</b><br>
-- PyBank - A Python script is uesed to analyze the financial records of a company.<br>
+- PyBank - A Python script is used to analyze a company's financial records.<br>
 - PyPoll - A Python script is used to analyze and calculate election votes.

 <b>DETAILS - PyBank</b><br>
-Beginning with a dataset containing two columns: Date and Profit/Losses, this Python script was created to analyze the following:
+Beginning with a dataset containing two columns, Date and Profit/Losses, this Python script was created to analyze the following:

 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period